xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/man/en/DocFetcher_Manual.markdown

 **Query syntax**: With DocFetcher, you can do much more than simple word lookup.
 For example, you can use wildcards to search for words with a common start, like so: `wiki*`.
 To search for a certain phrase (i.e. a sequence of words in a specific order), surround the phrase with quotation marks: `"the quick brown fox"`.
 But that's barely the start.
 For an overview of all the supported contructs, see the [query syntax section](DocFetcher_Manual_files/Query_Syntax.html).

-**Portable document repository**: The portable version of DocFetcher allows you create a bundle containing DocFetcher, your documents and the associated indexes.
-You can then freely move this bundle around, e.g. onto CD-ROMs, USB drives, encrypted volumes or other computers.
-This is also useful for sharing a single document repository across a local area network or across different operating systems in a dual-boot system.
-One important thing to keep in mind here is that the indexes must be created with *relative paths*.
+**Portable document repository**: The portable version of DocFetcher allows you create a bundle containing DocFetcher, your documents and the associated indexes, and then freely move this bundle around &mdash; even from one operating system to another, e.g. from Windows to Linux and vice versa.
+One important thing to keep in mind when using the portable version is that the indexes must be created with *relative paths*.
+Also, if you've been using DocFetcher 1.0.3 and earlier, note that you're not required to put your documents into the DocFetcher folder anymore.
 [Details](DocFetcher_Manual_files/Portable_Repositories.html).

 **Indexing configuration options**: For a detailed discussion of all those options on the indexing configuration window, click [here](DocFetcher_Manual_files/Indexing_Options.html).
 You can also reach this page directly from the configuration window by clicking on the `Help` button at the bottom of the window.
 Perhaps the most interesting configuration options are: